tigerfarm/arduino/Altair101/README.md

 --------------------------------------------------------------------------------
 # Altair 101 Project Notes

-Goal to build a computer that has an Altair 8800 look and feel.
+Goal to build a computer that has an Altair 8800 clone front panel, similar LEDs and toggles, and basic Altair 8800 functionality.
-It will have a clone front panel, similar LEDs and toggles, and basic Altair 8800 functionality.
+This will give the computer an Altair 8800 look and feel.
 A major milestone will be when I can enter and run the classic, Kill the Bit program, on my Altair 101.

 I will use an Arduino Nano microprocessor, and supporting chips, to control the I/O and run the computer's processes.